ZaneDubya/MP3Sharp/readme.md

 The sample MP3 file used in this project is Energy, by [BenSound](http://www.bensound.com) included under the terms of the CC Zero license.

 ## FUTURE IMPROVEMENT
 * Many of the variables throughout the ported code are poorly named.
-I don't know enough about the MP3 specification to suggest better names for them.
+I've done my best to clean them up, but don't know enough about the MP3 specification to suggest better names for most of them.
 * There is a large amount of dead code and variables that are assigned but never used, and thus significant area for improvement of decoding (using these variables properly) or optimization (removing them altogether).